Airports in Honolulu

 Getting to the city

 There are several city bus services that follow different routes and schedules connecting to central Waikiki.
-Many hotels offer pick-up services; if not the Airport Waikiki Express shuttle bus meets all flights and drops off at hotels along Waikiki Beach.
-Taxis are also available; the ride to Waikiki Beach takes around 20 minutes and has a flat fare of $30.
+Many hotels offer pick-up services and the Airport Waikiki Express shuttle bus meets all flights and drops off at hotels along Waikiki Beach.
+The SpeediShuttle does trips to Honolulu Harbor from $15.48.

 Airport information desk: +1 808 836 6413.